-Below the differences between the three subareas in the different years (2014 - 2016) on terms of environmental and biological variables are presented.
+In this report, the differences between the three subareas in the different years (2014 - 2016) in terms of environmental and biological variables are presented.
 Since biomass, density and species richness were correlated, but with some degree of variation, the three variables were standardized and combined into a relative integrative univariate measure of ecological richness for each sample (Ysebaert et al., 2009).
 A multivariate analysis was performed to assess the community structure of the benthic macrofauna using a non-metric multidimensional scaling (NMDS).
-Besides the detailed benthic sampling at the above mentioned sampling stations, an area-wide mapping of different benthic parameters was done.
-An area-wide grid was applied (50x50 m), and on the crossings a visual inspection was made of different, in the field identifiable, benthic macrofauna species present.